JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 ## Conclusion

-When we left school, it's easy to get frustated in learning new things, both because now we have less time available for such and also because (and specially) it's hard to allocate the remaining time efficiently.
-Feelings of be learning something useless or not be focusing on learning anything come when we don't think about our learning.
+When we left school, it's easy to get frustrated in learning new things, both because now we have less time available for such and also because (and specially) it's hard to allocate the remaining time efficiently.
+Feelings of be learning something useless or not be focusing on learning anything come when we d0on't think about our learning.

 In school, this thinking was already done for us.
 Outside it, we need to take over the responsibility with ourselves to become master of our craft and mind.
 The Learning Quadrants can be used to understand how are we learning things and if we are using our time in the better way possible.